ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-3-1.md

-Chapter 3: Planning Your Writing: Techniques for Planning Your Writing
+Techniques for Planning Your Writing
 ======================================================================

 Effective planning is an essential aspect of writing faster and better nonfiction books.
 In this chapter, we will explore techniques for planning your writing.